JaylenGarner/Jargon/Documentation/Backend/README.md

 ## All endpoints that require authentication

-All endpoints that require a current user to be logged in.
+All endpoints require a current user to be logged in.

 - Request: endpoints that require authentication
 - Error Response: Require authentication